bwp91/homebridge-wemo/README.md

         {
             "accessory": "WeMo",
             "name": "Bookcase Lamp",
-            "description": "The Festoon Lights in the Back Yard.", "wemo_name": "Bookcase Lamp"
+            "description": "The Lamp on the Bookcase.",
+            "wemo_name": "Bookcase Lamp"
         }
     ]